xigt/lgid/README.md

-W-             | feature is relevant within a window L-             | feature is relevant for the language line G-             | feature is relevant for the gloss line M-             | feature is relevant for a meta line
+W-             | feature is relevant within a window L-             | feature is relevant for the language line G-             | feature is relevant for the gloss line T-             | feature is relevant for the translation line M-             | feature is relevant for a meta line